Turkish involvement in the Syrian civil war: Anti-government forces in Syria

-Al-Nusra Front and the Army of Conquest
+Army of Conquest

 Turkey, Qatar, and Saudi Arabia have supported the Army of Conquest.
-The coalition includes the al-Nusra Front (the Syrian affiliate of al-Qaeda) and Ahrar al-Sham, but it also included non-al-Qaeda-linked Islamist factions, such as the Sham Legion, that have received covert arms support from the United States.
-According to The Independent, some Turkish officials said they were giving logistical and intelligence support to the command center of the coalition, but said they did not give direct help to al-Nusra, while acknowledging that the group would be beneficiaries.
-It was also reported that some rebels and officials say that material support in the form of money and weapons to the Islamist groups was being given by Saudis with Turkey facilitating its passage.
-Al-Ahram reported that President Obama of the United States chose not to confront Saudi Arabia and Qatar over the issue at a May 2015 meeting of the Gulf Cooperation Council, although al-Nusra and Ahrar al-Sham troops made up 90% of the troops in the Idlib region, where they were making substantial gains against the Assad government.
+The coalition included al-Nusra Front and Ahrar al-Sham, which were linked to al-Qaeda, as well as other Islamist factions such as the Sham Legion, which received covert arms support from the United States.
+According to The Independent, some Turkish officials said they were giving logistical and intelligence support to the command center of the coalition, but said they did not give direct help to al-Nusra Front, while acknowledging that the group would be beneficiaries.
+It was also reported by some rebels and officials that Saudis had given monetary support and weapons to Islamist groups, with Turkey facilitating their passage.
+Al-Ahram reported that U.S. President Obama chose not to confront Saudi Arabia and Qatar over the issue at a May 2015 meeting of the Gulf Cooperation Council, although al-Nusra Front and Ahrar al-Sham troops made up 90% of the troops in Idlib, where they were making substantial gains against the Assad government.